 When considering which pre-rolled cone to buy, it’s important to note several things as each material is going to have some different properties.
 Let’s take a look at some key features of top rolling products on the market.

-Palm: Prized for its neutral flavor, smooth, slow burn, and structural stability.
+Palm: Prized for its neutral flavor, smooth, slow burn and structural stability.
 In a lot of ways palm is more reminiscent of a cigar wrap, but sturdier (and obviously tobacco-free).
-Palm is harder to tear but more rigid.
+Palm is harder to tear, but more rigid.
 This means you can pack a lot into a palm cone, but it will break instead of crumple if you sit on it accidentally.

 Rice Paper: In terms of staying out of the way and letting the flavor of the bud shine, rice paper comes in just below palm.
 Rice paper cones burn very clean, with little to no impact on taste.
 They are more pliable than most papers, so if you need to squeeze two in a doob tube, it might be a consideration.
-However, beware they are also the frailest of these options.
+However, beware they are also the most frail of these options.

 Hemp: Hemp can actually make two different types of pre-rolled cones, the more traditional paper ones, and a heartier blunt-wrap style.
 The main difference there will be durability and burn rate.
 Thicker, blunt-style ones will burn slower.
-Hemp papers are widely available, sustainable, and tend to be the standard that a lot of dispensaries offer.
+Hemp papers are widely available, sustainable and tend to be the standard that a lot of dispensaries offer.
 However, hemp papers to impart a small noticeable flavor that some purists are not fond of.

 Paper (wood pulp): The most classic, available at most gas stations, and also popular among some dispensaries (though often this is because of their low price).
 Paper cones will certainly get the job done, and are usually the most economical option out there.
 In today’s cannabis culture, these might be lower in the hierarchy, but will always have their place.

 Cotton Cellulose: What might appear like plastic cling wrap is actually made from cotton!
 Cotton cellulose cones are clear, making them one of the most unique smoking options.
-They are also one of the sturdiest rolling mediums, in terms of resistance to tearing or crumpling.
+They are also one of the sturdiest rolling mediums, in terms of resistance tearing or crumpling.

 While we wouldn’t quite say that they affect taste, smoking from a cotton cellulose cone is certainly a different experience, which likely contributes to them being less popular.
 Try for yourself to see what you think, even if it’s just for the cool factor of a clear wrap.